-- St Catherine's C of E School will do all it can to make the environment favourable to pupils with asthma. - There is a rigorous no smoking policy. - St Catherine's C of E School will as far as possible not use chemicals in the school that are potential triggers for asthma. - Pupils with asthma will be told to leave the teaching area and to go to a designated area if particular fumes trigger asthma.
+- The School will do all it can to make the environment favourable to pupils with asthma. - There is a rigorous no smoking policy. - The School will as far as possible not use chemicals in the school that are potential triggers for asthma. - Pupils with asthma will be told to leave the teaching area and to go to a designated area if particular fumes trigger asthma.